How Enrollment Affects Your Financial Aid

 If you received a refund, Student Accounts will send you an electronic billing notice for the amount you owe.

-If you drop units after census, you may not be required to repay financial aid funds.
+If you drop classes after the census date, you may not be required to repay financial aid funds.
 However, because your enrollment has changed, your successful completion rate will decrease.
 This will not affect your current financial aid, but you need to be aware of how it affects Satisfactory Academic Progress.

 Withdrawing from ASU